Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault

+In this section, the robustness of QSMOTE under quantum-inspired perturbations is investigated.
+The considered noise channels are injected directly into the compact swap test used during QSMOTE similarity estimation and synthetic sample generation.
+Consequently, the reported results quantify the downstream impact of noisy-QSMOTE-generated samples on classification performance.
 Fig. \ref{fig:noisy_d1} presents the classification accuracy of five ML models under varying strengths of six quantum noise channels.
-Across all noise types, BF, PF, BPF, DP, AD, and PD, SVM remains the most robust, consistently achieving 0.87–0.89 accuracy even at the highest noise probability, with fluctuations below 2–3\%.
-RF and LR show moderate stability, maintaining accuracy around 0.82–0.86, with only minor degradation ($<3\%$) as noise increases.
+Across all noise types, BF, PF, BPF, DP, AD, and PD, SVM remains the most robust, consistently achieving 0.87–0.89 accuracy even at the highest noise probability, with fluctuations below 2-3\%.
+RF and LR show moderate stability, maintaining accuracy around 0.82-0.86, with only minor degradation ($<3\%$) as noise increases.
 In contrast, NB and DT exhibit strong sensitivity to noise, often dropping to 0.72–0.76 under severe conditions, particularly for DP and damping noise.
 Among all noise types, DP noise produces the highest overall degradation ($4\%$), whereas PD has the least impact, especially on SVM and RF.
 Overall, the results demonstrate that margin-based models (SVM) and ensemble methods (RF) maintain strong discriminative capability under noise, while simpler probabilistic or tree-based models degrade significantly with increasing quantum corruption.
 The noisy‐evaluation plots for the CWRUBD (Fig. \ref{fig:noisy_d2}) show that classical ML models exhibit high robustness across all six quantum-noise channels, BF, PF, BPF, DP, AD, and PD, although the degree of stability varies by algorithm.
-RF and DT consistently achieve the highest accuracies in the range of 0.96–0.99, with minimal degradation ($<0.01$) even when noise probability increases to 1.0, indicating strong invariance to stochastic disturbances.
+Across the evaluated noise settings, RF and DT maintained accuracies between 0.96 and 0.99.
+Even at the highest noise probability ($p=1.0$), the reduction in accuracy remained below 0.01, suggesting that the predictive performance of these models is only marginally affected by the perturbations introduced through the noisy-QSMOTE process.
 SVM and LR maintain moderate robustness, staying between 0.92–0.95, with slight oscillations as noise increases.
-NB shows noticeable sensitivity, fluctuating between 0.88–0.91, especially under BF and BPF noise, where sharp drops of ~0.02–0.03 occur at intermediate noise levels.
+NB shows noticeable sensitivity, fluctuating between 0.88–0.91, especially under BF and BPF noise, where sharp drops of ~0.02-0.03 occur at intermediate noise levels.